 In Star Citizen, you can be whoever you want and explore the stars on your own terms.
-You can mine ore, haul cargo, hunt bounties, become a mercenary, or even take up a life of crime.
+You can mine ore, haul cargo, salvage space wrecks, hunt bounties, become a mercenary, or even take up a life of crime.
 Fly and drive a vast variety of vehicles and play how you want to play - the possibilities are endless.

 Read on, bold adventurer, for tips on getting started, how to join our thriving community, and resources to improve your skills.

 The Galaxy shall act as a political neutral zone where representatives can meet to resolve problems through discourse A naturally occurrIgnite Nitrogen-rich atmosphere Non-breathable Earth analogue.
 Vanduul surveyors were stunned to find abandoned Human cities on the planet Claimed entirely for military purposes, Ferron IV is home to the UEE Military Fleet and has the distinction of housEngines the largest population of Inforunners in the Empire